UB-CSE306/base-LEX22/README.md

 Answer the three reflection questions, [Reflection 5a], [Reflection 5b], and [Reflection 5c], in the response form.

 # Wrapping up
 Ensure that you have added, committed, and pushed your files to the remote repo on GitHub.

-Also give your feedback on the [LEX 22 Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLScYPszsg-tygGhAqocCJWK7Z5ZEOY1gzdTFKC90VjnmcGK4gg/viewform?usp=sf_link).
+Also, don't forget to submit the response form!